 This test mimics an inside attack behind the firewall by an authorized user with standard access privileges.
 This kind of test is useful for estimating how much damage a disgruntled employee could cause.

-- Pen testing is a vital service for all companies with significant data assets to protect
+- Penetration testing is a vital service for all companies with significant data assets to protect

-- Pen tests can be scaled to suit all sizes and types of companies
+- Penetration tests can be scaled to suit all sizes and types of companies

 - activereach uses an independent penetration testing company to provide the service